hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 ### Exporting the VennDiagram

 We will need to output our visualization as a pdf or png so that we can later incorporate it into the final figure.
-This is very easy using the plotting device function in R. We simply open the plotting device, either `pdf()` or `png()`, plot our figure and then close the plotting device with `dev.off()` Below is an example for our down-regulated genes with a png output.
+We can plot our figure and then call `ggsave()` to save our plot.
+Below is an example for our down-regulated genes with a png output.

 ```r
 # Create up-regulated venn diagram